-‘Stalker’s Prey’: Lifetime TV’s ‘Hunter’s Cove,’ Movie, Starring Saxon Sharbino
+‘Stalker’s Prey’: Lifetime TV’s ‘Hunter’s Cove’ Movie, Starring Saxon Sharbino

 Don’t miss this week’s Lifetime movie.
 Stalker’s Prey airs this Saturday, March 25, at 8/7 p.m.
 Central.

 Lifetime’s movie Stalker’s Prey is co-produced by Kevin Shea with executive producers Bonnie Farley-Lucas and Richard J. Lucas on board.
-The production credit goes to Stargazer Films (II) and Synthetic Cinema International, according to IMDB.
+The production credit goes to Stargazer Films (II) and Synthetic Cinema International, according to IMDb.
 Filming for Stalker’s Prey took place at East Lyme High School in East Lyme, Connecticut.

 [Featured Image by Lifetime Television]